-- the stairs can be slippery during rain – if it rained recently, be extra careful when visiting the Aeropagus Hill.
+- the stairs can be slippery during rain – if it rained recently, be extra careful!

 One thing that I disliked about Aeropagus Hill was the amount of litter scattered all around the hill.
 Please be a good tourist and make sure that you don’t contribute to the degradation of this beautiful place.
 Let’s keep it clean and welcoming for other visitors too.

 There is no entrance fee to Aeropagus Hill.
 The place is opened 24/7.
 For some incredible views towards the Acropolis, I recommend visiting Aeropagus Hill at night.
 Just be extra-careful when climbing the stairs.

 4. Where to stay in Athens

 If you’re planning to spend a few days in Athens, finding the perfect accommodation can be challenging.
 I’ve been searching for the best hotels in the city, for every budget and I found some gems.
 Here are my recommendations.

 - Budget – Bedbox Hostel – excellent location, clean rooms, friendly staff, good amenities, fun activities